XanaduAI/strawberryfields/doc/introduction/photonic_hardware.rst

 .. warning::

-    An API key is required to access the Xanadu Cloud platform.
-If you do not have a Xanadu Cloud API key, you can request hardware access `via the sign up form on the Xanadu website <https://xanadu.ai/access>`__.
+    An API key is required to communicate with the hardware locally.
+    Set up a `Xanadu Cloud <cloud.xanadu.ai>` account for free, and generate your `cloud API key <https://strawberryfields.ai/photonics/demos/tutorial_X8.html#configuring-your-credentials>`__.

 Configuring your account
 ------------------------